atulbhola/DevOpsClassCodes/README.md

 ##Addressbook Tutorialll
 = by====================new

-This tutorial teaches yoou some of the basic concepts in [Vaadin Framework](https://vaadin.com).
+This tutorial teaches yoooou some of the basic concepts in [Vaadin Framework](https://vaadin.com).
 It is meant to be a fast read for learning how to get started - not an example on how application should be designed.
 Please note this example uses and requires Java 8 to work..